Why is the media important?

 - Be objective: if you would read this story perhaps other people would enjoy it too

-Take a look at these recent examples of stories from local ministers and congregations
+Take a look at recent examples of stories from local ministers and congregations in our news section.

 What to do if the media contacts you